 At this point, I’ve spent months in Lahore.
 By far my favorite city in Pakistan (Sorry Karachi.
 Not sorry Islamabad, you’re boring.), the cultural capital never ceases to amuse.
 Many travelers begin their Pakistan adventure in Lahore… but what to actually do there?

-There are a million and one interesting things to do in Lahore, but for some reason, all the recommendations online are lame AF.
+There are a million and one interesting places to visit in Lahore, but for some reason, all the recommendations online are lame AF.
 (Or only appeal to domestic tourists hungry for malls.)

 “Badshahi Mosque.
 Lahore Fort.
 Fort Road Food Street.”
 Um, duh.
 Errrrbody knows about those places.
 If they don’t, they’ll figure it out after two seconds of Googling.
 What else is there to do in Lahore?!